emgarten/Sleet/doc/feed-type-s3.md

 ## Using the feed

 Add the feed as a source to your `NuGet.Config` file.
 In the example above the package source URL is ``https://s3.amazonaws.com/my-bucket-feed/index.json``

+## Creating a private S3 feed

+Private feeds can be created by creating a lambda function to authenticate clients.

+For help setting up S3 go [here](http://kynatro.com/blog/2018/01/03/a-step-by-step-guide-to-creating-a-password-protected-s3-bucket/)

+In *sleet.json* set *baseURI* for the feed to the CloudFront address, this will write the CloudFront URI to the feed json files instead of the restricted S3 bucket which the client cannot access.